+The IAU GA will replace AAS’ regular summer meeting in 2015.
 As Kevin Marvel, executive officer at the American Astronomical Society, stated at the IAU General Assembly in Beijing, “The next General Assembly will be an interesting and exciting conference, enabling collaboration and networking while enhancing our scientific understanding of the universe through shared discourse.”
 We hope to see you there!

 IAU Strategic Plan: “Teaching Astronomy for Development”